soloclz/agreed-time/docs/design/ux-concepts.md

 # UX Design Concepts: Smart Time Selection

+> Status: concept/backlog only.
+The current product ships the standard grid selection; this pattern is recorded here for future exploration.

 To address the limitations of traditional grid selection on mobile devices, AgreedTime introduces a "Pattern-First" interaction model.

 ## 1. The Core Problem